FACT-Finder-Web-Components/shopware5-plugin/README.md

 Free text fields of different type are exported in non changed form.
 For the field with Entity type defined, it will export the Identifier of that entity.

+### Advanced Settings

+* `Anonymize User ID` - check this option if you want to send user id with tracking requests in anonymized form.
+By default the regular id field from user table is sent.

 ## Exporting Feed
 Feed export is available in the Shopware CLI application.
 You can run it by executing: